Leverage IaaS, PaaS and SaaS with NetApp Cloud Data Services

 It's easy to understand why customers adopted the cloud model, especially when thinking about the startup community.
-During the late 1990's Internet boom, if you wanted to start a company, you undeniably had to invest substantial capital in IT infrastructure, as well as in Internet connectivity to develop and run your application.
+During the late 1990s Internet boom, if you wanted to start a company, you undeniably had to invest substantial capital in IT infrastructure, as well as in Internet connectivity to develop and run your application.

-Even up until the birth of cloud services, if you were "victim" of a wildly successful marketing campaign and needed more resources to run your application, you would have had to justify, acquire and install the infrastructure required to accommodate the increased traffic, and by then the moment might very well have come and gone already.
+Even up until the birth of cloud services, if you were a "victim" of a wildly successful marketing campaign and needed more resources to run your application, you would have had to justify, acquire and install the infrastructure required to accommodate the increased traffic, and by then the moment might very well have come and gone already.

 In today's cloud world, more resources are available to you with a few mouse clicks or REST API calls.
 For the Infrastructure as a Service consumer, it's a simple matter of stamping a CloudFormation template to deliver more capacity.
 For the Platform as a Service consumer, this isn't even a concern.
 Platform services provide the benefit of infrastructure abstraction while delivering linear scalability.

-We tend to see very little overlap between customers using IaaS, PaaS and SaaS.
-Typically, the IaaS consumer is the traditional data center infrastructure engineers managing resources (virtual machines, containers, network, storage, security policies, etc).
+We tend to see very little overlap between customers using IaaS, PaaS, and SaaS.
+Typically, the IaaS consumer is the traditional data center infrastructure engineer managing resources (virtual machines, containers, network, storage, security policies, etc).
 When we look at PaaS consumers, we tend to find software developers wanting access to services like database instances, serverless functions, pub/sub messaging, data streaming services, etc., where they don't have to even think about the underlying infrastructure.

 Lastly, the SaaS consumer today is every single individual.
-We can characterize the SaaS consumer as "the user": everybody using salesforce.com or Microsoft Office 365, OneDrive, etc. I make the distinction here, because that's how I like to think about NetApp's cloud data services.
+We can characterize the SaaS consumer as "the user": everybody using SalesForce, Microsoft Office 365, OneDrive, etc. We make the distinction here because that's how we like to think about NetApp's cloud data services.

 Cloud Volumes ONTAP: CVO is a file and block (CIFS/NFS/Multiprotocol/iSCSI) ONTAP virtual appliance that runs natively in the cloud.
 It leverages cloud storage and compute to deliver an equivalent data management and data services experience.
-This allows customers to retain every feature they use on-premise (snapshots, flexclones, fabricpool, deduplication, compression, etc.) with NetApp once their data is in the cloud.
+This allows customers to retain every feature they use on-premise (snapshots, FlexClones, tiering, deduplication, compression, etc.) with NetApp once their data is in the cloud.
 This is most commonly used for customers looking at doing disaster recovery as a service.

-Cloud Manager: Cloud Manager is a service that enables its user to easily deploy and manage multiple instances of Cloud Volumes ONTAP (CVO) across different service providers and different geographies.
+BlueXP (formerly Cloud Manager): BlueXP is a service that enables its user to easily deploy and manage multiple instances of Cloud Volumes ONTAP (CVO) across different service providers and different geographies.
 BlueXP should be considered the go-forward location for any development and unified management capabilities specifically for ALL of NetApp's cloud data services.

 Cloud Volumes Services (CVS) / Azure NetApp Files (ANF): CVS's basic functionality is to provide persistent storage via NFS or CIFS.
 That storage can be used for a multitude of use cases but is particularly useful for container persistent storage.
 CVS and ANF can also provide users with instant clones of data sets.
 This can be very helpful when wanting to test new code against a large production data set.
 CVS and ANF also provide users with a Service Level Objective (SLO) as it pertains to performance.

-A number of customers pictured CVO as a means of achieving a cost efficient disaster recovery strategy in areas of their business where they couldn't justify disaster recovery in the past.
+A number of customers pictured CVO as a means of achieving a cost-efficient disaster recovery strategy in areas of their business where they couldn't justify disaster recovery in the past.
 Most recently, we've worked with customers over a number of common use cases that are leveraged as a complimentary service bundle or à la carte such as:

-- high throughput Storage as a Service (Cloud Volumes Service) for big data, AI and ML workloads;
+- High throughput Storage as a Service (Cloud Volumes Service) for Big Data, AI and ML workloads

 Albeit a very recent addition to the portfolio, we see great potential in NetApp's Cloud Compliance product.
 We've heard from many customers over time that are concerned with storing their data in the cloud because of their inability to identify potential customer data.
 We strongly believe that cloud compliance will change the landscape of those conversations in the future.

-If your organization is facing data management challenges as they are extending their capabilities out to the cloud, reach out to our team of experts.
+If your organization is facing data management challenges as they are extending its capabilities out to the cloud, reach out to our team of experts.
 Whether it's for technology exploration or a workshop to address a specific problem, we can help.